fbpx

 Honestly, there's no way to objectively say whether Cocoa Beach or Daytona Beach is "better."
 Determining which beach you should visit will depend on your travel preferences.

-However, most tourists argue Cocoa Beach is the "better" option if you're traveling with the kiddos.
+However, most tourists argue that Cocoa Beach is the "better" option for traveling with the kiddos.
 Cocoa Beach has more kid-friendly attractions, and this area tends to have a less chaotic vibe than Daytona Beach.

 As you may already know, Daytona Beach has quite a reputation with rowdy spring breakers.
 Indeed, some people have dubbed Daytona "Party City."
 Plus, since Daytona Beach is home to huge NASCAR races, it generates a lot of excitement with revelers and adrenaline junkies.